-Since 2009 I have worked with Matthew Passmore of MORELAB (formerly REBAR) and Oikonos to design and fabricate nest modules for seabirds in peril.
-Oikonos Ecosystem Knowledge is a non-profit ecology and conservation organization working to restore degraded bird habitat on Año Nuevo Island, a state nature preserve and one of only a handful of islands off the coast of California.
+Since 2009 I have worked with Matthew Passmore of MORELAB and Oikonos Ecosystem Knowledge to design and fabricate nest modules for seabirds in peril.
+Oikonos is a non-profit ecology and conservation organization working to restore degraded bird habitat on Año Nuevo Island, a state nature preserve and one of only a handful of islands off the coast of California.
 The island is home to a number of marine mammals and bird species, including the Rhinocerous Auklet, a state-listed species of concern.

 In 2010 I taught an interdisciplinary ceramics class at California College of the Arts (CCA) in collaboration with Passmore that focused on designing and prototyping ceramic nest modules for the Rhinoceros Auklet.
 After extensive subsequent design refinement, we fabricated 90 individual nest modules and installed them on the island.